Aging and Disease - Lifestyle Diseases and Secondary Aging

 Focus On What You Can Control

-While it’s true that secondary aging is related to your age, it is not dependent on age.
-These conditions are more likely to affect older people because years of bad nutrition and lack of exercise has its consequences.
+While it's true that secondary aging is "related to your age," it is not dependent on age.
+These conditions are more likely to affect older people because years of unhealthy eating and lack of exercise has its consequences.

 Take Control of Your Heath